-Bipartisan Campaign Finance Reform Act of 2001.
+Bipartisan Campaign Finance Reform Act of 2002.
 Bans soft money raising by national parties and federal candidates.
 Curbs state party soft money spending on "federal election activity."
 Defines electioneering communication as a broadcast ad referring to a clearly identified federal candidate within 60 days of a general election or 30 days of a primary, and targeted to voters in that election.
 Requires disclosure of electioneering communications above \$10,000, with identification of donors of \$1,000 or more.
 Bans funding of electioneering messages with union or corporate funds.
 Raises limits on individual contributions to parties and some candidates and on aggregate annual federal contributions.
 Introduced June 28, 2001; jointly referred to Committees on House Administration, Energy and Commerce, and the Judiciary.
 Ordered reported unfavorably by Committee on House Administration, June 28, 2001 (H.Rept.
 107-131, pt.
 1).
+Passed House, as amended, February 14, 2002 (240-189).
+Received in Senate and placed on legislative calendar, February 26, 2002.
+Cloture invoked (68-32), March 20, 2002.
+Passed by Senate (60-40), March 20, 2002.
+[H.Con.Res.
+361, approved by the House and Senate, directed the Clerk of the House to make specified corrections in the engrossed version of H.R.
+2356.]
+Signed into law by President Bush, March 27, 2002, P.L.
+107-155.

 H.R.
-2360 (Ney-Wynn)
+3991 (Houghton)